bdesanctis/bamdam/README.md

-# bamdam: A toolkit for ancient environmental DNA shotgun sequencing data
+# bamdam: A toolkit for ancient environmental DNA capture or shotgun sequencing data

 Written by Bianca De Sanctis in July 2024.
 Please contact me with any issues, unexpected behavior, or requests!
 I want to improve this software! bddesanctis@gmail.com

 Welcome to bamdam!
-The goal of this toolkit is to provide functionality after shotgun sequencing aeDNA reads have been mapped to a reference database and run through ngsLCA.
+The goal of this toolkit is to provide functionality after shotgun sequencing aeDNA reads have been mapped to a reference database and run through ngsLCA using the reference database taxonomy to obtain a .lca file.
 The main program is BamDam.py, with additional plotting functionality in extra R scripts.

+This pipeline and software is not appropriate for metabarcoding data.

 ## Table of Contents
 - [Installation](#installation)
 - [Main Script: BamDam.py](#main-script)
 - [Explanation of the Output Stats File Columns](#explanation-of-the-output-stats-file-columns)
 - [Plotting Script](#plotting-script)
+- [How do I get the point where I can use bamdam?][#how-to-get-to-the-point-where-i-can-use-bamdam]
 - [Coming Soon](#coming-soon)
 - [License](#license)